-- following a structure with reference to the Church's seasons, significant dates and the curriculum.
-Scripture will be the focus in most acts of worship - involving consultation with appropriate parties and reference to school aims and policies - with flexibility to respond to changing situations within the school and the wider community - to develop in pupils skills that enable them to prepare, organise and lead worship rather than always participating or contributing in a token way.
+- Following the structure of gather, Word, response, mission with reference to the Church's seasons, significant dates and the curriculum.
+Scripture will be the focus in most acts of worship - involving consultation with appropriate parties and reference to school aims and policies - with flexibility to respond to changing situations within the school and the wider community - to develop in pupil's skills that enable them to prepare, organise and lead worship rather than always participating or contributing in a token way.